nghia71/nghia71.github.io/README.md

 ## Ongoing Enrichment Team Organization:

-*Currently we have 5 students from Canada, 1 from Spain, 15 from France, 13 from UK, 11 from US, and 3 from VN to form 8 teams, each of 6 members.()
+*Currently we have 5 students from Canada, 1 from Spain, 15 from France, 13 from UK, 11 from US, and 3 from VN to form 8 teams (each has maximum 6 members.)

 Enrichment Team Program: it is an optional program, offering for students G2, G3, and G4 only, to help them to study more deeply and work with teammates:
 - In every 6 weeks, a number of challenges are issued.
 The members of in a team will work together solve and submit solutions at deadlines.
 Teams submitted great solutions will be invited for presentation in seminars.